mikaka72/dvdrental-app/README.md

 There is also a jib plugin configure in the pom.xml.
 It can be used to publish the application as an image to the azure container registry as described in https://docs.microsoft.com/en-us/azure/container-registry/container-registry-java-quickstart

-Of course if you do not have both frontend and backend bundeled to single application, only the backend will be included in the image.
+Of course if you do not have both frontend and backend bundled to single application, only the backend will be included in the image.

+# Event driven model experiments with Kafka.

+I have used this docker image https://hub.docker.com/r/spotify/kafka/ It has both the kafka and the zookeeper configured into the same image, so it is a easy starting point.

+Download the docker imaage:

+#### docker pull spotify/kafka

+Create the docker container

+docker run -p 2181:2181 -p 9092:9092 --name kafka-docker-container --env ADVERTISED_HOST=127.0.0.1 --env ADVERTISED_PORT=9092 spotify/kafka

+After the container is created use either the docker desktop to start / stop it or orchestrate it from the command line;

+Here some useful commands:

+List  all containers:

+####  docker container ls --all

+Start container:

+#### docker start [CONTAINER_NAME] or  [CONTAINER ID]

+Check container logs:

+#### docker logs [CONTAINER_NAME] or  [CONTAINER ID]

+Tail the container logs during runtime:

+#### docker logs [CONTAINER_NAME] or  [CONTAINER ID]--tail 1 --follow

+Open bash to running container:

+#### docker exec -it kafka-docker-container bash

+In docker container bash you can configure topics in following folder:

+#### cd /opt/kafka_2.11-0.10.1.0/

+, create topic into kafka:

+####  ./bin/kafka-topics.sh --create --zookeeper :2181 --replication-factor 1 --partitions 1 --topic [TOPIC_NAME]

+List all the Kafka topics:

+#### ./bin/kafka-topics.sh --list --zookeeper :2181

+Describe Kafka topic:

+#### ./bin/kafka-topics.sh --zookeeper :2181 --describe --topic my-topic